Webhook Integrations

 Webhook name | A unique name for the webhook. |

-Source platform | Select the platform from which this webhook event will be invoked.
-Supported platforms are GitHub, Slack, Stripe, Microsoft Teams, SendGrid, and Custom.
-Use Custom for unsupported systems. |
+Source platform | The platform from which this webhook event will be invoked.
+Supported platforms:

-Start workflow when webhook events come | Enable this option to start a new workflow using data received from the webhook event.
-Once enabled, specify the workflow name, version, and idempotency key.
-The event payload will then be passed as input to the chosen workflow. |
+Start workflow when webhook events come | Enable this option to automatically start a workflow using the data received from the webhook event.
+Once enabled, you must specify the workflow name, version, and (optionally) an idempotency key.
+The event payload will be passed as input to the specified workflow. |

-- Click Save.
 An unverified webhook URL will be generated.

 {